 All heats are started from either a marshalling area in the line-up, or from the beach, under the Contest Director’s direction.
 The marshalling area in the line-up must be clear of the take-off area of the current heat, and the Contest Director must demarcate the marshalling area by means of a buoy or other suitable method.

 Where water starts are being used, competitors will be permitted to paddle out within a time limit set by the Contest Director in consultation with the Head Judge and communicated through the Beach Marshall, and will congregate in the marshalling area, well clear of competitors in the heat in progress.
 Surfers may paddle towards the line-up ONLY when the previous heat has ended.
-Any surfer entering the take-off area during the preceding heat may be penalized.
+Any surfer entering the take-off area during the preceding heat may be fined, and/or penalized with an interference or starting the heat with last priority especially if there is confusion with the current heat in the water or an unfair advantage is gained.

 In extreme conditions the Contest Director may allow extra paddle time.

-If a surfer enters the water and paddles out before the designated paddle out time, the surfer will begin the heat in last priority and the surfer will be subject to a listed fine.
-In addition, if the surfer reaches the takeoff position before the other competitors, and is considered to have an unfair advantage, this surfer will not be scored for any rides until at least one other competitor has reached the same area of the take-off zone.
+If a surfer enters the water and paddles out before the designated paddle out time, the surfer may begin the heat in last priority and the surfer may be subject to a listed fine, especially if an unfair advantage is gained.
+In addition, if the surfer reaches the takeoff position before the other competitors, and is considered to have an unfair advantage, this surfer will not be scored for any rides until at least one other competitor has had sufficient time to reach the same area of the take-off zone.
 If the surfer paddles out before the designated time and proceeds to ride the first wave(s) of the heat with last priority before another surfer reaches the take-off zone, then this wave(s) will be scored as zero points.
+In the case where more than one competitor paddles out before the designated time, they may be subject to a fine or penalty as previously mentioned and may be given priority based on the order in which they paddle out (ie first to paddle out early receives fourth priority, next to paddle out receives third priority, etc.).

 Unauthorised Surfers in Contest Area